Ned Leeds: Powers and abilities

 Ned Leeds had a Bachelor of Arts degree in Journalism, and was a master of deductive reasoning and investigation.
 He was a normal man who engaged in regular exercise, which increased to more intensive levels after assuming the Hobgoblin role.
-While brainwashed, Ned wore the Hobgoblin's uniform and used the glider and equipment which included Jack O'Lantern bombs, razor bats and electrical shock gloves.
-However, he had no healing factor or superhuman strength.
+As the Hobgoblin, Ned wore his signature uniform and used the glider and equipment which included Jack O'Lantern bombs, razor bats and electrical shock gloves.
+However, he had no healing factor or superhuman strength, prior to ingesting the Goblin Formula, after which he developed superhuman strength, speed, reflexes, and stamina as well as a low-level rapid healing factor, the latter of which allow him to survive otherwise fatal gunshot wounds.

 Other versions

 Ultimate Marvel

-The Ultimate Marvel version of Ned Leeds is a reporter for the Daily Bugle and an alcoholic with an antagonistic relationship with Betty Brant.
+An alternate universe variant of Ned Leeds from Earth-1610 appears in Ultimate Spider-Man #121.
+This version is an alcoholic Daily Bugle reporter who has an antagonistic relationship with Betty Brant.

 Spider-Man Loves Mary Jane

-Ned Leeds appears in the dramatic comic book Spider-Man Loves Mary Jane.
-In this continuity, the characters are high school students, and Ned is Mary Jane's boyfriend, who breaks up with her to reunite with his ex-girlfriend Betty Brant.
+A teenage alternate universe variant of Ned Leeds appears in Spider-Man Loves Mary Jane.
+This version is the boyfriend of Betty Brant who previously dated Mary Jane Watson.